Timberfang/ModListVault/Games/bannerlord.md

 ### Gameplay

 1. [Diplomacy](https://steamcommunity.com/sharedfiles/filedetails/?id=2881380744) - Adds additional options for diplomacy.
+2. [Improved Garrisons](https://steamcommunity.com/sharedfiles/filedetails/?id=2859265386): Improves the management of your castles and settlements.
-2. [Distinguished Service](https://steamcommunity.com/sharedfiles/filedetails/?id=3055496231) - Promote your best soldiers into companions.
+3. [Distinguished Service](https://steamcommunity.com/sharedfiles/filedetails/?id=3055496231) - Promote your best soldiers into companions.
+4. [Fourberie](https://steamcommunity.com/sharedfiles/filedetails/?id=2875710877) - Add more actions for roguery.
+5. [Serve As Soldier](https://www.nexusmods.com/mountandblade2bannerlord/mods/3242) - As the name suggests, serve as a soldier in a lord's army.

+## Other

+1. [Immersive Battlefields](https://www.nexusmods.com/mountandblade2bannerlord/mods/4633): Adds new sound effects to the battlefield.